 The software that comes with this package includes Linux and LinuxCNC (formerly EMC) on DVD-ROM.
 CLICK HERE to learn more about the advantages of Linux and how it compares to Windows.
 Please read this if you are unsure about your ability to install Linux yourself on your own computer.

 For Windows® Users Only Now available for Window 10, 32b and 64b

-Use your own laptop or desktop via the USB port with Sherline’s CNC Controller (P/N 8760).
-New from dPP Engineering is this new USB CNC to LPT motion controller.
-This product contains a microprocessor which simulates a complete CNC controller program and thus elevates the processing load from the host computer.
+Use your own laptop or desktop via the USB port with Sherline’s CNC Controller.
+New from DPP Engineering is this new USB CNC to LPT motion controller.
+This product contains a microprocessor that simulates a complete CNC controller program and thus elevates the processing load from the host computer.

 Visit discountcampus.com for more information.

 Always wear safety glasses when operating machine tools.

 Download PDF 8760 Instructions

 |Power Supply||Input: 100-240 VAC, 47-63 Hz, 3A (automatically adapts to incoming voltage)|